reflectoring/reflectoring.github.io/content/blog/2022/2022-01-14-immutables-library.md

     }
 }
 ```

 The annotation processor generates the implementation class from the skeleton that we defined.
-The naming convention is, "Immutable" followed by the abstract class name.
+The naming convention
+is "Immutable" followed by the name of the annotated class.

-The implementation class contains each abstract method as the attribute.
-Each getter method in the implementation class was the abstract method inside the skeleton code.
+The implementation class contains each of the methods we defined on the annotated class or interface, backed by attribute values.

-If we name our methods "get*", the implementation will strip the "get" part and take the rest as the attribute name.
+If we name our methods `get*`, the implementation will strip the "get" part and take the rest as the attribute name.
 Every other naming will take the full method name as the attribute name.

 In the basic implementation, there is no constructor.
-The annotation processor generates the builder pattern.
-We omitted the implementation code for the builder class to save some space.
-If you want to look into the implementation details, please refer to the [Github page.](https://github.com/thombergs/code-examples/tree/master/immutables)
+The annotation processor generates a builder by default.
+We omitted
+the implementation code for the builder class to save some space.
+If you want to look into the implementation details,
+please refer to the [Github repo](https://github.com/thombergs/code-examples/tree/master/immutables).

-Since we are working with the immutable objects, the annotation processor created withers methods that help us build the new object from the current one.
-Each attribute has its own "with" method.
+For working with the immutable objects, the annotation processor created `wither*` methods that help us to build a
+new object from the current one.
+Each attribute has its own `with` method.

 We can see how it is easy to create a class that provides us with all the perks of immutability.
-We didn't have to write any boilerplate code.
+We didn't have to write

-# The Builder Implementation
+any boilerplate code.

+## Using a Builder

-Even though the constructor is the standard way for creating the object instance, the builder pattern makes things easier.
-The builder pattern allows optional and defaults attributes.
+Even though the constructor is the standard way for creating the object instance, the builder pattern makes things
+easier.
+The builder pattern allows optional and default attributes.

-## Default Builder
+### Default Builder

 The immutable library comes with the builder pattern by default.
-We don't need to add anything specific to the class definition:
+We don't need to add anything specific to the class
+definition:

 ```java

 @Value.Immutable
 public abstract class Article {